-RFM is a way of ranking your active customers based on profitability and frequency on a scale of 1–5.
-Your most active customers will get a 5 and the least active ones will get a 1.
-RFM ranking is a great tool to understand who your top customers are and where to put in extra efforts to increase sales.
+RFM is a way of ranking your active customers based on profitability and frequency on a discrete scale of 1 to 5.
+Your most active customers will get a 5 and the least active will get a 1.
+RFM ranking is a great tool to understand who your top customers are and where extra efforts are needed to increase sales.

 The RFM calculation is based on three factors:

 - Recency – How recently the contact made a purchase

 - Frequency – How frequently the contact makes purchases

 - Monetary – How much money the contact has spent

 The ranking is calculated regularly for your active customers based on if they've made a purchase in the last X days (often 365 days).
 This will determine the amount of days of historical transactions that will be included in the RFM calculations.

 In other words:

-- When the last purchase was made during these 365 days
+- R = when the last purchase was made during these 365 days

-- How often the customer made a purchase in the last 365 days
+- F = how often the customer made a purchase in the last 365 days

 - M = how much the customer has spent during these 365 days

 The top 20 % for each factor will be assigned a 5, the next a 4, and so on.
 All customers will have a number between 1 and 5 for each factor.
 This results in many different combinations to use as criteria in your segmentation, analysis or as a valuable input to your overall customer data management.

 The model can be used to create a strategy to retain, reward and develop customers.
 Example: